brianhornick/PowerBI-Bicycle-Business-Project/README.md

 Average Profit Margin (%) = AVERAGEX('Order Items', DIVIDE([Profit], [Revenue]) * 100)
 ```
 ### Step 10: Creating the Executive Sales View

+Now that we have our measures it's time to design the first page.
+I have included a screenshot below for reference: